Do Soccer Players Change Jerseys At Halftime?

 Are Players Allowed To Swap Shirts?

-There is no statement claiming that players should not swap their shirts at the end of a soccer/football game.
-Players are totally allowed to swap shirts with other players from the opposing team without being penalized by FIFA or UEFA.
+Players are allowed to swap shirts with other players from the opposing team without being penalized by FIFA or UEFA.

 Why Do Soccer Players Change Jerseys At The End Of The Game?

-Imagine facing a fantastic player you don’t usually face like Cr7 or Messi.
+Imagine facing a fantastic player you don’t usually meet like Cr7 or Messi.
 Of course, you would want to have their shirt to remember and tell your kids that you have played against those two G.O.A.Ts.

 Exchanging jerseys at the end of a game is also considered a “fair play” campaign and a tradition by FIFA, this is why soccer is not just a game.